firebase/codelab-friendlychat-android/steps/index.lab.md

 ## Install the Firebase CLI
 Duration: 05:00

-In this codelab you'll use the [Firebase Emulator Suite](https://firebase.google.com/docs/emulator-suite) to locally emulate Firebase Auth, Cloud Firestore and Cloud Storage.
+In this codelab you'll use the [Firebase Emulator Suite](https://firebase.google.com/docs/emulator-suite) to locally emulate Firebase Auth, the Realtime Database and Cloud Storage.
 This provides a safe, fast, and no-cost local development environment to build your app.

 ### Install the Firebase CLI